 Park Rx America is a non-profit organization whose mission is to decrease the burden of chronic disease, increase health and happiness, and foster environmental stewardship, by virtue of prescribing Nature during the routine delivery of healthcare by a diverse group of health care professionals.

 Spending time in natural environments increases physical activity and stimulates the parasympathetic autonomic nervous system, hence decreasing the risk of developing chronic disease.
-Park Rx America is a low-cost intervention that utilizes a known, generally trusted, and accessible resource - parks - to influence positive health outcomes.
-To date, Park Rx America has mapped and rated hundreds of parks in the national capital region, and developed Park Pages (one-page park summaries) searchable database, which is now available to you to help you find the best park for you.
+Park Rx America is a low-cost intervention that utilizes a known, generally trusted, and accessible resource, parks, to influence positive health outcomes.
+To date, Park Rx America has incorporated nearly 8500 parks into its prescribing platform in 34 states, with nearly 200 registered "prescribers" nationwide.

 Park Rx America Team

 Dr. Robert Zarr, MD, MPH, Founder & Medical Director

 Dr. Robert Zarr is a board-certified pediatrician at Unity Health Care, located in Washington, DC, where he cares for low-income and immigrant populations.
 He previously served as advisor to the National Park Service on park prescriptions.
 You will often find him riding his recumbent trike on the Capital Crescent Trail.

 John is a Certified Parks and Recreation Executive, city planner, public participation practitioner, arbitrator, and mediator.
 He is also an attorney licensed to practice law in Illinois and the District of Columbia.
 He enjoys hiking and biking and is passionate about finding opportunities to bring nature into city neighborhoods.